Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 <h1>Summary</h1>

 - A full stack e-commerce web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).

+- Hosted on Amazon Elastic Container Service (ECS) in two docker containers.
+Added a custom domain name and load balancer for HTTPS.

+- Added a GitHub actions pipeline that automaticlly redeploys containers on push.
+Added Lambdas to detect when containers crash - emailing me via an SNS topic - and to shut the site down at night to save money.

 - Added the PayPal SDK and sandbox accounts to simulate live payment of an order and front/back end response of a submitted order.